 Sowing the grass seed

 - Mow your grass to approximately 25mm in length

 - Sprinkle the seed onto the grass evenly - apply more in patchy or thinner areas.

-- The seeds should be applied at a rate of 35g per square metre as standard, however if patchy areas present apply at a rate of 50g per square metre
+- The seeds should be applied at a rate of 35g per square metre as standard; however, if patchy areas are present, apply at a rate of 50g per square metre

 - Roll the lawn (optional)

-TIP: Grass seed needs to be snugly surrounded by soil to germinate.
-The seed also needs air too, so remember not to compact it in too tightly.
+Grass seed needs to be snugly surrounded by soil to germinate.
+The seed also needs air, so remember not to compact it too tightly.